Jim Zub

 Jim Zubkavich, known professionally as Jim Zub, is a Canadian comic book writer, artist, and art instructor best known for creating comics Skullkickers (2010), Wayward (2014), and Glitterbomb (2016) for Image Comics, writing on the series Thunderbolts (2016), Uncanny Avengers (2017), and spearheading the reboot of Conan the Barbarian (2023) for Titan Comics.
-As well as writing and creating comics, Zub is the former program co-ordinator and a current art professor at Toronto's Seneca College.
+As well as writing and creating comics, Zub is the former program co-ordinator and art professor at Toronto's Seneca College.

 Early life

 Jim Zub is Canadian.
 He grew up watching Spider-Man cartoons as a kid, and soon after fell in love with comics.
 He has stated that Stan Lee was a big influence on him, specifically by giving his superheroes flaws.

 Career

 Jim Zub created his first comic, Makeshift Miracle, in 2001, followed by a nine-year stint at UDON Entertainment as a colorist, illustrator, project manager, writer and editor where he wrote various Street Fighter comic books.

 In 2010, Zub launched Skullkickers at Image Comics.
 A creator-owned sword & sorcery action-comedy, Skullkickers ran for thirty-three issues completing six volumes.
 The series came to an end in 2015.

 In 2013, Zub wrote Samurai Jack comics for IDW and Cartoon Network.
 Initially intended as one five-issue arc, the comic ran twenty issues, ending in 2015.

 In 2014, Zub launched Wayward at Image Comics with art by co-creator Steven Cummings.
 His first creator-owned book since Skullkickers, Wayward is described as Buffy The Vampire Slayer set in Japan."
 A teen coming-of-age story injected with Japanese myth and the supernatural.
 The series spanned 30 issues and six trade paperback volumes before coming to an end on October 31, 2018.

 Zub and IDW partnered up for Dungeons & Dragons: Legends of Baldur's Gate #1-5 in 2014, followed up by Dungeons & Dragons: Shadows of the Vampire #1-5 in 2016, Dungeons & Dragons: Frost Giant’s Fury #1-5 in 2017, and Dungeons & Dragons: Evil At Baldur’s Gate #1-5 in 2018.

 In 2016, Zub and French-Canadian artist Djibril Morissette-Phan launched Glitterbomb at Image Comics, a four-part mini-series about a struggling actress trying to regain fame in a sexist, abusive industry.
 A second four-part mini-series, Glitterbomb: The Fame Game, launched in 2017.